Heritage High School (Lynchburg, Virginia): Theater

-Heritage High School is also home to Pioneer Theatre.
-A student run program with Theatre Director Larry Hart and Associate Director Michelle Velastegui as of Fall 2008.
+Heritage High School is also home to Pioneer Theatre which is a student run program.
 In 2010, the Virginia Theatre Association named Director Larry Hart theatre educator of the year.
 All sets are built by Applied Technical Theater I & II.
 The theatre produces around six shows a year.
 The six plays usually consist of an Acting II Competition Piece, a Theater in the round, a Mainstage Straight Play, a Mainstage Musical, an Acting II Musical or "Straight Play" Dinner Theatre, and the Acting II Original One Acts.
 While this is the current compilation it does change slightly from year to year.